oscar-bender-stone/honors-thesis/source/3_information_systems.typ

   - Our goal: how to organize when we have a *space* of things like (1) that are _interconnected_?

+  - Old approach (diagram!): show that people had _different_ ways to tackle the stuff in-between.
+That's where most theories like (e.g., dependently typed theories, HOL, etc.)

+  - New approach: separate _query_ from _search_!
+Unify the previous approaches by foucsing on optimizing the _left side_ that we _can_ control effectively

 == Motivating Examples and Definition

 We start with simple informal examples to explore the concept of information: